 (3) A person whose religious exercise has been burdened in violation of this section may assert that violation as a claim or defense in any judicial or administrative proceeding and obtain appropriate relief, including equitable relief, against government.

-Based upon the above language, it is important to note that it is unlikely that either the federal or any state version of the RFRA would apply to private disputes between an association and a co-owner, unless there was some form of government action involved.
+Based upon the above language, it is important to note that it is unlikely that either the federal or any state version of the RFRA would apply to private disputes between a community association and an owner, unless there was some form of government action involved.
 While both versions of the statute define the term “government” as a person acting under “color of law”, the United States Supreme Court has held that action by a private party, pursuant to statute, does not alone qualify a person as a “state actor” or acting under the color of law and that “something more” would be required.
 Lugar v Edmondson Oil Co, Inc, 457 US 922, 939 (1982).
 However, the United States Supreme Court has found that the “something more” constituting state action could occur when private parties sought judicial enforcement of racially restrictive deed restrictions.
 Shelley v Kraemer, 334 US 1, 13-14 (1948).
 While Shelley has largely been limited to the facts of that case, it is possible that a Court could find that judicial enforcement of religious restrictions in condominium bylaws constituted “state action.”
 However, this issue remains unresolved.

 The two most likely scenarios in which the RFRA would be applied are 1) the Department of Housing and Urban Development enforcing the Fair Housing Act and 2) the Michigan Civil Rights Commission enforcing the Elliot Larsen Civil Rights Act.
 Similar to its federal counterpart, the proposed Michigan RFRA does not define the term “person.”
 However, in the recent landmark decision of Burwell v Hobby Lobby Stores, Inc, 573 US ___ (2014), the United States Supreme Court held that a closely held corporation was a “person” under the Federal RFRA and that a closely held corporation was capable of having religious beliefs that could be interfered with by the government.
 As a practical matter, it may be difficult for a closely held corporation, condominium association or homeowner association to hold a religious belief.
 However, in the wake of Burwell, it now appears possible that community associations, which are largely nonprofit corporations, could rely on the religious beliefs of their boards and/or members and adopt them as the beliefs of the community association.
 Examples of situations where this may arise are as follows: